 pushPromise, waitOnPromises}

-Notice that although the storage specific functionalities—query, get, and set—are well-defined, resource_map is actually not capable of loading any specific resources.
+>>HERENotice that although the storage specific functionalities—query, get, and set—are well-defined, resource_map is actually not capable of loading any specific resources.
 This module is designed to be utilized by resource type specific modules where the decoding and parsing functions can be properly defined.
 In the next sub-section, a text-resource loader is defined to demonstrate this idea.

 Define a Text Resource Module

-This section will define a text module that utilize the resource_map module to load your text files asynchronously.
+>>HEREThis section will define a text module that utilize the resource_map module to load your text files asynchronously.
 This module serves as an excellent example of how to take advantage of the resource_map facility and allows you to replace the synchronous loading of GLSL shader files.
 Replacing synchronous with asynchronous loading support is a significant upgrade to the game engine.

 Create a new folder in src/engine/ and name it resources.
 This new folder is created in anticipation of the necessary support for many resource types and to maintain a clean source code organization.